4 Simple Ways To Attract Goldfinches! (2022)

 But, there is a big problem with this strategy!

 On the hierarchy of birds that come to your feeders, goldfinches sit at the bottom.

-These birds are small and non-aggressive, so they will move out of the way for basically any other species.
+These birds are small and non-aggressive, so they will move out of the way of basically any other species.

-So I make sure to include feeders at my feeding station that ONLY goldfinches, or other small birds like them, can use.
+So I make sure to include feeders at my feeding station that ONLY goldfinches, or other small birds, can use.
 This ensures them a place to eat that the greedy blackbirds and jays can’t access or utilize!

 Here are TWO of my favorite bird feeders that are great for goldfinches!

 Buying a caged bird feeder is the BEST way to make sure that the goldfinches you attract will have a private place to eat.
 These feeders work by wrapping a metal cage around a classic tube feeder, which prevents larger birds from fitting inside.

 Features 4 feeding ports.